-The good news is that children’s shoes exist for about any kind of sport or activity there are, including hiking.
+The good news is that children’s footwear exist for about any kind of sport or activity there are, including hiking.
 Even though adults are the ones who will usually hike in rough terrain, children will also hike in the exact same environment with them.
-Subsequently, numerous shoe manufacturers have released an abundance of separate models of hiking shoes for children of different ages and this can make it tricky to find the perfect pair for your child.
+Subsequently, numerous footwear manufacturers have released an abundance of separate models of boots for children of different ages and this can make it tricky to find the perfect pair for your child.
 This is why we did the research and listed the top ten hiking boots for your child, and explained why each pair on our list is the best over the rest.